Ultraviolet light is a type of electromagnetic radiation.

 BBC.com

-According to BBC.com and some researchers, it’s not a good idea or even impossible.
+According to BBC.com and some researchers, it’s not a good idea and even not possible.
 Learn more here.

 UV light can effectively kill airborne influenza: